yuchen-sh/project-DNT/index.md

 * **<font size=4> Education, Outreach and Broader Impacts </font>**

-  * The introduction of using digital network twin has been added in the graduate class CSC/ECE Advanced NextG Network Design at North Carolina State University.
+  * The introduction of digital network twin has been added in the graduate class CSC/ECE Advanced NextG Network Design at North Carolina State University.

   * Organize Summer Residential Camp: Seeing through a Digital World, inspiring high-school students to explore the intricate workings of complex network systems and simulations within the digital realm.